 All Front of House volunteers will be inducted, trained and supervised by the Visitor Services Manager and other staff members as appropriate.
 Volunteers will be invited to exhibition opening and social events where they can meet other volunteers and Museum staff.
-They are also entitled to discounts on purchases from the Museum shop.
+They will also be entitled to discounts on purchases from the Museum shop.